 MRSA (methicillin-resistant staph aureus) is a staph infection that is resistant to many common antibiotics and hard to treat.
 It can be transmitted through poor hygiene, sharing of personal items, improper wound care and some other transmission sources.
-A few cases have been reported in MCAL schools.
 It is always important to follow good hygiene precautions.
 For more information, see the CIF Sports Medicine alert at CIF MRSA.